barrucadu/lookwhattheshoggothdraggedin.com/posts/troika-the-manse-of-mazirian.markdown

 3. Keep off the grass
 4. Beware (this has clearly been painted on later)

 The donation box says "5" on it.
-The [glos:pc] have a variety of currencies and denominations in their pockets.
+The [abbr:pc "PCs"] have a variety of currencies and denominations in their pockets.
 If they enter without donating a suitable amount, they hear a disembodied tutting.